 ~ My Gear ~

-As I mentioned on the home page, I use Canon cameras, and a mix of lenses.
+As I mentioned on the home page, I use Canon cameras and lenses.
 Arguably

 the most important gear in your bag is your lens selection.
 I, like many others learned this